KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_851661909840494622_874167434276405248_transcript-quadruple-electro-charged-with-1-electro-and-multiple-hydro.html)

 **Finding:**
-With an excessive amount of hydro application and a lot of hitlag, 4 electro charged procs is possible with only one application of electro.
+With an excessive amount of Hydro application and a lot of hitlag, 4 Electro charged procs is possible with only one application of Electro.

 **Evidence:**
 [Video](https://youtu.be/1BV1AljxWqQ)